-The only wildlife corridor present within the project area is the eastern edge where all of the large wetlands occur.
-These wetlands likely provide contiguous habitat for wetland dwelling bird and mammal species and may provide a movement corridor for large wetland loving animals, such as moose.
+The only potential wildlife corridors present within the project area are the north-south strings of wetlands and drainages in the eastern and western portions of Project Area.
+These wetlands and drainages likely provide habitat for wetland dwelling bird and mammal species and may provide a movement corridor for larger wetland loving animals that utilize riparian habitat.